RapidField/solid-instruments/CONTRIBUTING.md

 ## Release versioning

-Release versioning is controlled by the variable "BuildVersion" variable in the [Configuration.psm1](cicd/Configuration.psm1) file.
+Release versioning is controlled via the [appveyor.yaml](appveyor.yml) file.
 Please do not submit pull requests that modify the build version.
 The Solid Instruments team manages release versioning.

 ## Code of conduct